 Since the major cause of piston slap is the clearance, you can tighten the bore.
 The gap between the piston and the cylinder bore becomes wider due to wear and tear.

-Here is a video of how piston slap sounds like:
+Here is a video of what piston slap sounds like:

 In its basic form, a piston is a cylinder that moves up and down inside the engine block.
-Air and fuel mixture explodes inside the combustion chamber, and this causes the movement.
-The piston is connected to a wrist pin, and this is later connected to the crankshaft.
+The air and fuel mixture explodes inside the combustion chamber, and this causes the movement.
+The piston is connected to a wrist pin, and this is further connected to the crankshaft.

-Combustion can occur with only one cylinder but modern fast cars have as much as 12.
-Most cars have four, six or eight chambers.
+Combustion can occur with only one cylinder but modern fast cars have as many as 12.
+Most cars have four, six, or eight chambers.

-Due to the amount of heat produced in the combustion chambers pistons are created to be lightweight while strong enough to withstand tear.
-Most of the pistons are made from aluminum alloy.
+Due to the amount of heat produced in the combustion chambers, pistons are created to be lightweight while strong enough to withstand wear and tear.
+Most of the pistons are made from an aluminum alloy.

 In the old times, the pistons were made from cast iron.
 This meant that they could handle excess heat.

-Today cars can better handle heat and aluminum have become the preferred choice for piston design.
+Today, cars handle heat better and aluminum has become the preferred choice for piston design.
 However, the piston rings are still made from cast iron or steel alloys.
-To seal the gap between the piston and cylinder, you will find the compression ring seals.
-When the rings start to wear you will notice a bluish smoke being emitted.
+To seal the gap between the piston and cylinder, compression ring seals are used.
+When these rings start to wear, you will notice a bluish smoke being emitted.

 The check engine light will often come on when the pistons start failing.
 If the car has onboard computer diagnostic systems, you will get an error code showing a particular cylinder that is misfiring or a knock sensor trouble code.

-The reason for misfires varies and include faulty/dirty fuel injector, bad ignition coils, expired spark plugs, or bad spark wire.
-These, however, does not cause the piston slap but for the blue smoke emitted by the exhaust.
+The reasons for misfiring vary and include: a defective or dirty fuel injector, poor ignition coils, worn spark plugs, or defective ignition cables.
+However, these do not cause the piston slap, but rather the blue smoke coming from the exhaust.

 Snapped timing belt

 Dirty fuel injectors can cause a hole to develop on the top of the piston.
 This can only be detected the moment you open the top of the engine.
-Use of wrong spark plugs can also cause burned pistons.
+The use of wrong spark plugs can also cause burned pistons.